xelis-project/xelis-vm/README.md

 # XELIS VM
-XVM is a virtual machine with its own interpreted language for the XELIS network developed in Rust.
+XVM (XELIS Virtual Machine) is a fully customizable VM proposed with its suite including Lexer, Parser, Assembler, Compiler and the Virtual Machine.

-It supports constants, functions, while/foreach loops, arrays and structures.
-The syntax is strongly inspired by Rust.
+The name of the language used is **Silex**, which its syntax is inspired by Rust.

+Unlike other VMs, XVM is designed to be fully customizable (including the default std!), allowing you to define your own types, functions, structures, enums.
+It is also designed to directly include primitive types.

 ## Tasks